someengineering/resoto.com/docs/how-to/alerting/send-alertmanager-alerts.md

 ---
-sidebar_label: Set Up Prometheus Alertmanager Alerts
+sidebar_label: Send Prometheus Alertmanager Alerts
 sidebar_custom_props:
   tags: [Prometheus, Alertmanager]
 ---

-# How to Set Up Prometheus Alertmanager Alerts
+# How to Send Prometheus Alertmanager Alerts

 ## Introduction

 Resoto constantly monitors your infrastructure, and can alert you to any detected issues.
 [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager) is a tool to manage and escalate alerts.
-In this guide, we will configure Resoto to send alerts to Alertmanager.
+In this guide, we will configure Resoto to send alerts to Alertmanager with a [custom command](../../reference/cli/index.md).

 ## Prerequisites